Does a Garage Need Footings or Foundations? Useful Information

 The best way to dig up a garage footing trench is to rent a mini excavator.
 The process will be quick and easy.
 You should be able to complete the digging of a 2-car garage footing trench, within a day.

-You should definitely reinforce the concrete footings for garage with rebars.
+You should definitely reinforce the concrete footings for the garage with rebars.
 Concrete by itself has excellent compressive strength but relatively poor tensile & flexural strength.
-Rebars provide the tensile & flexural strength.
+Rebars provide tensile & flexural strength.

 The garage footings will not only transfer the compressive load from the foundation walls to the ground below but will also need to stay strong under tensile & flexural stresses created by shifting ground.